ibm-cloud-docs/cis/fields-and-expressions.md

 ```
 {: screen}

-Note that while `not` is used for grouping, it can be used to negate a single comparison.
+While `not` is used for grouping, it can be used to negate a single comparison.
 For example, `not ip.src eq 93.184.216.0` is equivalent to `not (ip.src eq 93.184.216.0)`.

 Finally, you can also negate grouped expressions: